Bahrain, Pakistan

-Bahrain (Torwali/Pashto: بحرین; also spelled Behrain) is a town located in Swat District of Khyber Pakhtunkhwa, Pakistan, 60 km North of Mingora at an elevation of 4700 ft on the right bank of the Swat river.
-It is named Bahrain (lit. "two rivers") due to its location at the confluence of the Daral and Swat rivers.
-It is known for its riverside tourist resorts, local handicrafts, and its view of the merging of the Daral and Swat Rivers.
-It also serves as a base camp for the trail that leads to the Daral & Saidgai lakes.
+Bahrain (Torwali: بحرین; also spelled Behrain), formerly known in Torwali as Bhaunal, is a town located in Swat District of Khyber Pakhtunkhwa, Pakistan, 60 km north of Mingora at an elevation of 4,700 ft on the right bank of the Swat river.
+Geographically in the Swat Kohistan region, it is named Bahrain (lit. "two rivers") due to its location at the confluence of the Daral and Swat rivers.
+It is known for its riverside tourist resorts, local handicrafts, and its view of the merging of the Daral and Swat rivers.
+It also serves as a base camp for the trail that leads to the Daral and Saidgai lakes.
+Behrain is the tehsil headquarter of Behrain Tehsil.

+Demographics

+Population

+As of the 2023 census, Bahrain had a population of 76,728.

 Climate

 With a mild and generally warm and temperate climate, Bahrain has a humid subtropical climate (Cfa) under the Köppen climate classification.
 The average temperature in Bahrain is 16.6 °C, while the annual precipitation averages 866 mm.
 November is the driest month with 21 mm of precipitation, while March, the wettest month, has an average precipitation of 120 mm.

-July is the hottest month of the year with an average temperature of 27.0 °C. The coldest month January has an average temperature of 4.8 °C.
+July is the hottest month of the year with an average temperature of 27.0 °C. The coldest month, January, has an average temperature of 4.8 °C.